kesha-antonov/react-native-trueconf-sdk/README.md

 - RN docs: https://reactnative.dev/docs/native-components-android?android-language=java#integration-with-an-android-fragment-example

 - [Android] Rounded borders can't be applied to SelfView for now.
 Support will be added to major update of TCSDK in summer of 2024
+- [iOS] muteAudio is not available for now.
+Support will be added later.